Important Information and Instructions for HMS Personnel

 Obtaining a Test

 - Test kits can be picked up in the New Research Building (NRB) at 77 Avenue Louis Pasteur in the ground floor lobby according to the schedule below.
-Please note that hours may be altered during holidays.
+Please note the distribution desk is closed on all Harvard holidays.

-- Please enter through the 77 Avenue Louis Pasteur entrance and be ready to show the attendant your Harvard ID and the Color app displaying your eligibility.
+- Please enter through the 77 Avenue Louis Pasteur entrance and be ready to provide the attendant your HUID # and be logged into your Color account.

 - Show your “Activate Kit” screen in your Color Account.
 This may be found on your dashboard.
 If you do not see it, go to the three stacked lines in the top left corner, and click on “Activate Kit.”